Agri-Hub/cotton-phenology-dataset/insitu-photos/README.md

 ## Photos from in-situ visits
-The folder contains a small sample and in the [link]() one can find all the photos from in-situ visits.
+The sub-directory contains a small sample and in the [link]() one can find all the photos from in-situ visits.

 *(they will be public available after the paper publication)*